userfrosting/learn/pages/20.going-live/04.unix-primer-ubuntu/docs.md

     category: docs
 ---

->>> To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).
+[notice]This page needs updating.
+To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).[/notice]

 ## Basic commands

->>>>>> When you precede a path with `/`, this indicates an **absolute** file path.
-For example, `cd /` changes into the root directory, and `cd /var/log` changes into the log directory - no matter what directory you're currently in.
+[notice=tip]When you precede a path with `/`, this indicates an **absolute** file path.
+For example, `cd /` changes into the root directory, and `cd /var/log` changes into the log directory - no matter what directory you're currently in.[/notice]

 ### Files